ACEnglish/truvari/README.md

 Using the GIAB Report
 ---------------------

-When running against the GIAB SV v0.5 benchmark (link below), you can create a detailed report of calls summarized by the GIAB VCF's SVTYPE, SVLEN, Technology, and Repeat annotations.
+When running against the GIAB SV benchmark (link below), you can create a detailed report of calls summarized by the GIAB VCF's SVTYPE, SVLEN, Technology, and Repeat annotations.

 To create this report.

-1. Run Truvari with the flag `--giabreport`.
+1. Run truvari with the flag `--giabreport`.
 2. In your output directory, you will find a file named `giab_report.txt`.
 3. Next, make a copy of the
 [Truvari Report Template Google Sheet](https://docs.google.com/spreadsheets/d/1T3EdpyLO1Kq-bJ8SDatqJ5nP_wwFKCrH0qhxorvTVd4/edit?usp=sharing).